convox/docs/docs/management/resources.md

 You'll see `connect: 6379` appear in the terminal where you ran `convox resources proxy` as evidence of your connection.

-Now you can indirect with your remote redis resource:
+Now you can interact with your remote redis resource:

 ```
 127.0.0.1:6379> ping "hello world"